Nilpo/caddy-laravelsail/README.md

 ## Caveats

 For debugging purposes, the .env file has been committed to this repository.
-The is not a secure practice.
+This is not a secure practice.
 As such, this project should **not** be forked or used as the basis of a production project.

 ## License